-Previous studies within the Anadarko Basin highlight the potential of Pennsylvanian mudstones/shales as viable hydrocarbon sources.
-However, unlike source rocks in the Ordovician and Devonian-Mississippian petroleum systems, where geochemically validated examples of sourcing exist, those of the Pennsylvanian system lack clear ties.
-This study highlights the hydrocarbon-source relationship within Mills Ranch field (Hogshooter Formation: Missourian Series) along the Texas and Oklahoma border by demonstrating the link between produced oils/condensates and Missourian shales.
-Bitumen extracts from two cores in the Hogshooter portion of the field were used to link the produced liquids to Missourian source beds.
-To validate geochemical correlation parameters, low maturity extracts from non-Missourian source facies within the Anadarko basin and Woodford Shale produced oils were analyzed.
-Based on gas chromatography, coupled gas chromatography/mass spectrometry, and stable carbon isotope analyses, the light oils and condensates produced from Mills Ranch field are genetically related to local Missourian mudstones/shales.
-There is one primary type-II organic-facies that is geochemically tied to the produced liquids.
-Models for the distribution of the primary source-facies have led to an improved assessment of the Mills Ranch field Missourian section, and a better understanding of the economic potential of Pennsylvanian shales in the Anadarko Basin.
+The Anadarko Basin is one of the most petroliferous basins in the world, and has a poly-basin history that can be subdivided into Ordovician, Devonian-Mississippian, and Pennsylvanian petroleum systems.
+Several previous studies within the Anadarko Basin highlight the potential of Pennsylvanian mudstones/shales as viable hydrocarbon sources.
+However, unlike source rocks in the Ordovician and Devonian-Mississippian petroleum systems, where clear geochemically validated examples of sourcing contributions in the basin exist, those of the Pennsylvanian system lack any clear geochemical ties.
+This study highlights the hydrocarbon-source relationship within Mills Ranch field (Hogshooter Formation: Missourian Series) along the Texas and Oklahoma border by clearly demonstrating the genetic relationship between produced oils/condensates and Missourian shales.
+Bitumen extracts from two mudstone-shale cores in the Hogshooter portion of the field were used to link the produced fluids to Missourian source beds.
+To validate key geochemical correlation characteristics, low maturity extracts from other representative source facies within the Anadarko basin were also used for comparison.
+Additionally, data from Woodford shale produced oils were used as a Devonian source control.
+Based on gas chromatography, coupled gas chromatography/mass spectrometry, and stable carbon isotope-ratio-mass-spectrometry analyses, light oils and condensates produced from Mills Ranch field are genetically related to local Missourian mudstones/shales.
+Key geochemical attributes that set the Pennsylvanian oils apart from the Ordovician and Devonian-Mississippian systems are Mango K1 and K2 ratios, C27/C29 14α and 14β-sterane ratios > 1, abundant diahopane relative to 17α-hopane and high saturate/aromatic fraction δ13C canonical variables.
+At least three organic-facies are identified within the Missourian section from integration of sedimentology, petrography and geochemistry.
+However, there is just one primary type-II organic-facies that is geochemically tied to the petroleum liquids.
+Models for the distribution of the primary type-II liquids-generating organic-facies have led to an improved assessment of the Mills Ranch field Missourian section, and a better understanding of the economic potential of Pennsylvanian shales in the Anadarko Basin.